Louay0007/backend-chabaqa/docs/CHABAQA_PRICING_AND_PAYMENTS_GUIDE.md

 - Community membership via paid checkout grants access to free courses within that community.
 - Standalone flows: challenges, sessions, products, events can be purchased independently.

+Subscription enforcement
+- A creator is considered active if:
+  - `status === 'active'`, or
+  - `status === 'trialing'` and `trialEndsAt` is in the future.
+- After trial:
+  - If `hasPaymentMethod=true`, backend auto-activates to ACTIVE when enforcement is checked.
+  - Otherwise activation/publishing is blocked until manual upgrade.

 ---

 ## Admins and Team Power (Implemented)